 In compliance with best practices to help mitigate the spread of COVID-19, visits to the UHS clinic are by appointment only and walk-ins are not permitted.

-24/7 crisis response available to all students.
+Around-the clock crisis response is available to all students.
 Call 423-425-2273 for after-hours services like crisis counseling, to speak with the on-call nurse and more.

-Zoom Rooms support students rotating between online and face-to-face classes or who just need a quiet place to engage in online classwork while on campus.
-If the time between your classes is too short to travel, you can use Zoom Rooms to:
+Zoom Rooms support students rotating between online and face-to-face classes or who just need a quiet place to work online while on campus.
+If time between classes is short, use Zoom Rooms to: